kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

     -   Bottom: `-150`
 *   Text: `Start`

-Next, we need to change the font.
 The default font for `Control` nodes is very small and doesn't scale well.
 There is a font file included in the game assets called "Xolonium-Regular.ttf".
 To use this font, do the following for each of the three `Control` nodes:

 1. Under "Custom Fonts", choose "New DynamicFont"
 ![Choose Custom Font](img/custom_font1.png)

-2. Click on the "DynamicFont" you just added, and under "Font Data", choose "Load" and select the `.ttf` file.
-You can also set the font's "Size".
-A setting of `64` should work well.
+2. Click on the "DynamicFont" you just added, and under "Font Data", choose "Load" and select the "Xolonium-Regular.ttf" file.
+You must also set the font's `Size`.
+A setting of `64` works well.
 ![Choose Custom Font](img/custom_font2.png)

 Now add this script to the `HUD`: